juji/recipience/README.md

 In the event that it should happen, an Error will be thrown:
 ```
-RecipienceError: Redirecting flow from the plumbing is not recommended.
-Create a fork instead.
+RecipienceError: Cannot redirect flow from the plumbing, Create a fork instead.
 ```
 But, the stream will continue flowing.

-You can

 #### recipience.stream.start